wescpy/google/gemini/webgem/README.md

 # Google Gemini API web app samples

-These are the code samples that are found in the [3rd post](https://dev.to/wescpy/gemini-api-102a-putting-together-a-basic-genai-web-app-3e3) in the [blog series introducing the Gemini API](https://dev.to/wescpy/series/27183).
+These are the code samples that are found in the [3rd post](https://dev.to/wescpy/gemini-api-102a-putting-together-a-basic-genai-web-app-3e3) in the [series introducing the Gemini API](https://dev.to/wescpy/series/27183).

 ## Code samples
 App | Description | Platform